2025 NATO

 What parts of downtown Dayton create “NATO Village” and when will that begin?

-The perimeter of “NATO Village” is Monument Avenue, Wilkinson Street, 4th Street, and St. Clair Street.
-(See map here) All vehicular traffic within that perimeter will be restricted.
+The perimeter of the NATO Village includes Monument Avenue, Wilkinson Street, Fourth Street, and St. Clair Street (see map here).
+All vehicular traffic within that perimeter will be restricted.
 Pedestrian access within that perimeter will be limited.
-Restrictions for NATO Village will begin on Wednesday, May 21st and end on Tuesday, May 27th.
-The NATO Parliamentary Assembly Spring Session goes from May 22nd to May 26th.
+Restrictions for the NATO Village will begin on Wednesday, May 21, 2025 and end on Tuesday, May 27, 2025.

 What is the impact of businesses and buildings operating within NATO Village?

 Businesses and commercial building owners will be individually contacted by the Dayton Police Department to discuss potential impact to their operations.
 Dayton Police Department is initiating those meetings and will present business and building owners with options.
 Access to commercial buildings and businesses that choose to remain open during the Assembly’s time in Dayton will be maintained.
+For additional resources, please visit our Downtown Dayton Business Resource Guide, which will be periodically updated as the event approaches.

 What is the process for media interested in attending/covering the event?